 My weekly general cleaning involves deep cleaning of the floor, windows, furniture, and walls.

-- Week 1 - Living Room clean under coach and dust furniture
+- Monday - Living Room cleaned under coach and dusted furniture

 Deep cleaning weekly checklist

 - Empty trash-I do it daily to prevent flies in my kitchen.